gfranko/amdclean/README.md

   *  Many of your individual module names are pretty long since they include the full path to a file.
 An example is `text_templates_headinghtml`.
 This module name could be changed to just `headinghtml` to save space.
 You can override the AMDClean module naming logic with the `prefixTransform` option to save some space.

+__I am building a JavaScript library and want to provide conditional AMD support, but AMDClean seems to be wiping away my if statement.
+How do I fix this?__

+- Make sure that you have a comment (that matches your AMDClean `commentCleanName` option) one line above your conditional AMD if statement

+__I don't like the way AMDClean normalizes the names of my modules with underscores.
+Can I change this?__

+- You sure can.
+You can either use the `prefixMode` and change it to camelCase, or you can override all of the logic with your own logic by using the `prefixTransform` option hook.

 ## License